concord-consortium/lara-sharing-plugin/README.md

 ## Deployment

-*TODO* Set up Travis Deployment

-Production releases to S3 are based on the contents of the /dist folder and are built automatically by Travis for each branch pushed to GitHub and each merge into production.
+Production releases to S3 are based on the contents of the /dist folder and are built automatically by Travis for each branch pushed to GitHub and each merge into master.

-Merges into production are deployed to http://lara-sharing-plugin.concord.org.
+Merges into master are deployed to http://lara-sharing-plugin.concord.org.

 Other branches are deployed to http://lara-sharing-plugin.concord.org/branch/<name>.